 Circle of Hope strategically partnered with 21 homeless shelters and clinics in Boston and MetroWest in order to serve as many homeless individuals and families as possible.
 Our partners include family shelters, individual shelters, domestic violence shelters, healthcare clinics, and programs that serve the homeless.
 Our goal is to reach the most vulnerable population in the widest geographic area possible.

-By partnering with 21 shelters and clinics, Circle of Hope is able to regularly deliver essential clothing and toiletries to 236 homeless families and 5,000 individuals - including 850 infants and children.
+By partnering with 22 shelters, clinics, and other organizations, Circle of Hope is able to regularly deliver essential clothing and toiletries to 236 homeless families and 5,500 individuals - including 850 infants and children.
 With the help of our wonderful volunteers, we are able to make 8-10 deliveries each week.
-Click here to learn about the 21 shelters and clinics we serve.
+Click here to learn about the 22 shelters and clinics we serve.